dbandstra/oxid/docs/Code organization.md

     * Function that loads a paletted PCX image at comptime (wrapper around low-level `zig-pcx` library).

 ## src/platform/
 Platform-specific implementations of ad-hoc comptime interfaces.
 Game-agnostic.
+For each interface there are multiple implementations (like drivers that are chosen at build time).
 To use these, import them in your main file, where they can be accessed from other files via `@import("root")`.

 ### pdraw
 Very simple 2D graphics API.
 Imports `src/common/drawing.zig` (which provides some implementation-independent types).